-Lebanon to Report Israeli Regime at UN Over Territorial Violations
+Lebanon to Report Israeli Regime at UN over Territorial Violations

-Alwaght- Lebanese Caretaker Foreign Minister Gebran Bassil has ordered the preparation of a complaint to the United Nations Security Council over Israeli regime violations of Lebanese sovereignty.
+Alwaght- Lebanese Caretaker Foreign Minister Gebran Bassil has ordered the preparation of a complaint to the United Nations Security Council over Israeli regime’s violations of Lebanese sovereignty.

 National News Agency reported that on Thursday Bassil has instructed Lebanon’s permanent representative to the UN, Ambassador Amal Mudallali, to submit a complaint against the Israeli regime on this matter.